Last updated

 Key features

-• Lead and deal management: Centralized tools to manage leads and customer data, interactions, and sales pipelines, helping consultants act quickly on opportunities.
+• Lead and deal management: Centralized tools to manage leads and customer data, interactions, and sales pipelines, helping consulting teams act quickly on opportunities.

 • Sales automation: Workflow automation to handle repetitive tasks, such as lead routing, follow-ups, and email sequences, allowing consultants to focus on closing deals.